 Game Monitoring: Rhino, Elephants, Predators

 Through regular monitoring it is possible to identify individuals, gather information about the family structure and determine the feeding habits and special ecology of animals.
 All the data you collect will be used to assist in the managing decisions for the reserve.

 Using telemetry tracking equipment you will monitor high profile animals such as cheetahs and leopards.
 This tracking is important both because of neighbouring properties carrying livestock and the elusive nature of these animals.

 Management of Breeding Centre

-This can include anything from assessing conditions on the veld (open country or grassland); mapping breeding areas and alien vegetation; monitoring animal numbers and managing water points.
+This can include anything from assessing conditions on the veld (open country or grassland), mapping breeding areas and alien vegetation to monitoring animal numbers and managing water points.

 Volunteering at Born Free Foundation

 An opportunity will be given on a weekly basis for individuals to volunteer at the Born Free Big Cat Sanctuary.
 It is the mission of both the Born Free Foundation and Shamwari Game Reserve to promote the conservation of species and the protection of habitat while maintaining a humane and compassionate approach to the welfare of animals and therefore it is their goal to create an awareness of the horrific way in which wildlife is exploited in captivity around the world.

 Shamwari Animal Rehabilitation Centre was set up to aid in rehabilitating injured animals found on the reserve and in the surrounding community.
 The rehabilitation centre provides short-term care for animals before releasing them back into the environment.
 The centre boasts avian, small and large stock boma (enclosure) areas which house the various species that may find their way to Shamwari.